 Fall Stratford Hall Fossil Collecting Weekend

-Gorgeous megalodon tooth found on our Fall Stratford Hall Fossil Collecting Weekend last year.
+Beautiful megalodon tooth found on our Fall Stratford Hall Fossil Collecting Weekend last year.

 Stratford Hall Plantation is General Robert E. Lee's birthplace, home of 2 signers of the Declaration of Independence, and a world-class fossil collecting site along the Potomac River.
-Only a small part of the beach is open to the public, but we have special permission to take groups over a mile beyond the ropes.
+Only a small part of the beach is open to the public, but we have special permission to take groups over a mile or two beyond the ropes.
 As long as the Potomac and winds cooperate, we'll have motorboats with us to take people to the furthest areas at no extra charge.
-This site is Miocene Age (6 to 14 million years old).
+This site is Miocene Age (6-14 million years old).
 The fossils found here are from the Calvert, Choptank, St. Mary's and Eastover Formations.

 Saturday we'll collect fossils until about 3:30 PM.
 Sunday we'll go back to Stratford Hall and collect fossils until 2 PM.

 This trip is great for adults and for children ages 5 and up.

 Cost: $100 per adult and $50 per child under age 18.
 This does not include transportation, food, lodging, or Stratford Hall's Grounds Fees of $14 per adult and $10 per child under age 12, which I collect each morning.